Caregiver Self-Care Gets Lost

-It’s understandable that caregiver self-care gets lost in the mix.
+Understandably, caregiver self-care gets lost in the mix.
 However, maintaining fitness, nutrition, mental health, relationships, social life, and all of life’s “normal” elements is important.
 At least to some degree.
 The best way to accomplish that is to recruit support from family, friends, and outside organizations.
 It may seem easier to “just do it yourself” sometimes, but I can tell you from experience, setting the stage for help is a game changer!
 There are many ways to do this.
 Here are our favorites:

-Keep a running list of tasks others can help with.
+- Keep a running list of tasks others can help with.
 When someone asks how they can help, send them the list.
 They will chip in where they feel most comfortable.

-Make a visitation schedule and ask family members and close friends to choose a slot.
+- Make a visitation schedule and ask family members and close friends to choose a slot.
 While they are visiting with your loved one, take a break and use the time for YOU!

-Take advantage of community resources.
+- Take advantage of community resources.
 Organizations like Meals on Wheels, adult daycares or senior centers, respite programs, and other community resources can help your loved one maintain some independence.
 This is a win for them and for you!
 To find community resources in your area, your local Area Agency on Aging is a good place to start.

 Caregivers Have a Right to Self-Care